dohyeoplim/dohyeoplim/README.md

 ---
 *Department of Artificial Intelligence, SeoulTech*

-Machine learning and frontend systems.
+Machine learning and web systems.